Blow Your Mind (Jamiroquai song): Music video

-A black-and-white music video was produced to promote the single.
-It was directed by British music video directors Vaughan Arnell and Anthea Benton, and shows a group of people dancing in a 1970s club, where Jamiroquai are performing the song to the paying crowd.
-It was later published on the band's official YouTube channel in November 2009 and had generated more than 12.5 million views as of September 2021.
+A black-and-white music video was produced to promote the single, directed by British music video directors Vaughan Arnell and Anthea Benton, and convey's a "hanging out vibe".
+It shows a group of people dancing in a 1970s club, where Jamiroquai are performing the song to the paying crowd.
+The video was produced by Adam Seward for Lewin And Watson and released on 17 May 1993.
+"Blow Your Mind" was later made available on the band's official YouTube channel in 2009 and had generated more than 15 million views as of July 2025.